Tulln-Langenlebarn, 14 Jul 1968

 - Lotus 48 [R1] (Jackie Oliver): Noted as the chassis number of Watson's Lotus 48 by Race Report at Thruxton 1969 and L'Amie's at Vallelunga 1969.

 - Brabham BT23 (Ernesto "Tino" Brambilla): Motor Racing Developments entry for Denny Hulme in 1967 and probably the car used by Jack Brabham for a few races in July and August after his usual car was sold to Mick Mooney.
 Then raced by Frank Gardner in September.
 Taken to the Tasman series for Denny Hulme after he had wrecked BT23-5 at Pukekohe.
 Then sold to Italy and a Scuderia Picchio Rosso entry in 1968 but only once for Tino Brambilla in July and once for Enzo Corti in October.
 Retained by by Scuderia Picchio Rosso for Corti a full season in 1969 and again for Vittorio Brambilla at the start of 1970.
 Last seen in July 1970.
-Subsequent history unknown but a chassis being restored in 2009 may be this one.
+Subsequent history unknown but a chassis was found in Switzerland in 2005 that was believed to be "ex-Brambilla".
+The frame does appear to be the one raced by Tino Brambilla in 1968, but in 2015 this car was being advertised as BT23/1.

 - McLaren M4A [200-22F] (Frank Gardner): This number is given for a Formula 2 car entered by Chequered Flag for Graeme Lawrence early in the 1968 season, then Frank Gardner and then Mike Walker.
 Likely to have been one of the four M4As advertised by Chequered Flag at the end of 1968.

 - Brabham BT23 (Günther Huber): Motor Racing Developments entry for Frank Gardner in 1967.
 To Squadra Tartaruga for Xavier Perrot (Zürich, Switzerland) to race in F2 in 1968.
 Retained early 1969 but damaged at Nürburgring 27 April by a Porsche landing on top of it.
 Sold via Jo Siffert in 1969 to Jacques Joliat (Porrentruy, Switzerland) who raced it in French and Swiss hillclimbs in 1970 and 1971, before replacing the FVA with a FVC for 1972.
 Unknown in 1973 and 1974, then to Michel Salvi (Malbuisson, France) and raced with a 1300cc Renault Gordini engine in 1975 and 1976.
-To Alain Ribager (France) in 1977 then probably to Jean-Pierre Mutel 1982.
-Found by Gérard Gamand in 1984 near Valance, France with March bodywork but still with Renault engine.
+To Alain Ribager (Mulhouse, Alsace, France) in 1977, and raced by him until 1979, then very probably the Renault-engined BT23 raced by Jean-Pierre Mutel in 1981 and 1982.
+Found by Gérard Gamand in 1984 near Valence, France with March bodywork but still with a Renault engine.
 To Michel Champelovier 1989 then 'Hollinger' then Thierry De Mortier by 2006.
 To Max Pearson (Queensland, Australia) 2010.

 - Brabham BT23C (Corrado Manfredini): New to Frank Williams' customer Corrado Manfredini and raced as a Scuderia Picchio Rosso entry in F2 from June onwards.
 Returned to Williams and entered by Frank Williams Racing Cars for Malcolm Guthrie in F2 in early 1969 but sold to Bob Gerard (Leicester) in May and entered for his drivers Robin Widdows and Brian Hart, each of who won a race that summer in the car.
 Advertised by Gerard Racing as a rolling chassis in August 1970.
 Sold to drag racer Gerry Tyack (Moreton-in-Marsh, Gloucestershire) in 1970 and used to set four national speed records at Elvington, and also to win the Brighton Speed Trials.
 Advertised by Tyack in November 1971.
 Its history thereafter is unclear but it reappeared in 1986 being raced by Adrian Thomas in HSCC events, then with Kelvin Lambeth (London) in 1988-89 and with Monte Shalett (Metairie, LA) in 1990.
 Advertised by Mark Leonard of Grand Prix Classics (La Jolla, CA) in 1998 and sold by him to Peter Ball who did not use it much, preferring his FJ.
 From Bull to Harindra de Silva (Palos Verdes Estates, CA) February 2008 and raced in 2008 and 2009.
 Then stored until run in the F1 Support Race at COTA in November 2013.